Data Assets

 - Databricks Sink Node — Select a Databricks Table asset to load data into Unity Catalog

-When configuring a sink node, use the Select a Saved Table dropdown to choose from your data assets instead of manually entering storage paths.
+When configuring a sink node, select from your saved data assets instead of manually entering storage paths.